Get a head start in creating the next generation of innovative games by developing your creative and technical skills with a games design degree

 What do games design graduates do?

-A quarter (26%) of games design graduates are working as IT professionals 15 months after graduation.
-10% are working as web and multimedia design professionals, 9% as IT technicians, 4% as teaching professionals and 3% as sales, marketing and related associate professionals.
+A fifth (20%) of games design graduates are working as programmers and software development professionals 15 months after graduation.
+11% are working as graphic and multimedia designers, 6% as IT operations technicians, 3% as IT user support technicians and 2% as quality assurance technicians.

 DestinationPercentage